-As I was taking my usual gentle yoga class earlier this week and being instructed to take several deep inhales and exhales, I realized (for like the millionth time) how good it feels to really breathe.
-And how I hadn’t focused on my breathing at all yet that day (days?), and what a difference just a few simple breaths can make in how calm, focused, and relaxed I feel.
+As I was taking a gentle yoga class earlier this week and being instructed to take several deep inhales and exhales, I realized (for like the millionth time) how good it feels to really breathe.
+It never fails to amaze me what a difference just a few simple breaths can make when it comes to how calm, focused, and relaxed I feel.

 So today I’m talking about breathing!
 Which on the one hand seems ridiculous, because we all are obviously breathing automatically all day, every day...but taking even just a moment each day to check-in with your breath can have major benefits for your mental, emotional, and physical health.

 And you don’t have to do anything fancy or take an hour-long yoga class to get the benefit.

 Here are a few breathing exercises you can implement into your day:

 Try taking 3 deep breaths in and out before eating your next meal.

 Not only does this put your body into the parasympathetic state (the ‘rest and

 digest’ state, aka: the opposite of the sympathetic or ‘fight/flight’ state) to help you